 The MCO is entirely made up of voluntary members whose love for music has helped create Marlborough's first community orchestra in over 40 years.
-As part of the MCO's commitment to the local community the orchestra performs special free primary school concerts every year at the ASB Theatre Marlborough.
+With few exceptions, instruments are player-owned and we pay for our own lessons.
+We gratefully receive masterclasses and orchestral training from professional orchestra members as funding allows (see funding agencies below).
+As part of the MCO's commitment to the local community the orchestra aims to perform special free primary school concerts every year at the ASB Theatre Marlborough.

-The MCO is always looking for new members no matter how long it's been since you last played.
+The music wouldn't happen without dedicated local musicians, playing for the joy of making music together.
+MCO is always looking for new members of ALL ages no matter how long it's been since you last played.
 Feel free to dust off your oboe, double bass or triangle - come along and see what it's all about at one of our regular practices.
 You'll find a warm welcome, a shared enthusiasm for music and quite possibly some home baking for afternoon tea.